ben-251/neural-network/structured analysis.md

 (not nesting numbering because that would get lengthy)
 1. Split training data into minibatches to stochastically decrease the gradient
 2. For each mini batch:
 	2.1.
 Feedforward (counter-intuitively, this doesn't have to actually happen _to_ the network.
 It just has to compute all the activations to then use to backpropagate.
 It's just a function.
-So a `network` object doesn't need an `activations` property, for example. // perhaps, I'll have to expand the calculation to see that this idea works)
+So a `network` object doesn't need an `activations` property, for example. // perhaps, I'll have to expand the calculation to see that this idea works) // what I should have said is that I don't need `layer` objects/properties/classes. not that I don't need the activations.
+Not quite sure what happened with my logic there.
 	2.2.
 Find the average {derivative of the cost function w.r.t each of the weights and biases} across all training examples within that minibatch
 	2.3.
 Update each weight and bias by that derivative